NEONScience/NEON-Data-Skills/tutorials/dataviz/DataVis-plotly-R.md

 ---
 syncID: b29c2164e6844a93b9d39961faa9861e
-title: "Interactive Data Visualization with R and Plotly"
+title: "Interactive Data Vizualization with R and Plotly"
 description: "Learn the basics of how to use the plotly package to create interactive plots and use the Plotly API in R to share these plots."
 dateCreated: 2014-12-06
 authors: Megan A. Jones, Leah A. Wasser